tung-nd/stormer/README.md

 ```

 ## Inference
 `inference.py` shows an example of loading a pretrained model and running inference on a sample data point.
+We provide two checkpoints of Stormer, a checkpoint with a patch size of 2 [here](https://huggingface.co/tungnd/stormer/resolve/main/stormer_1.40625_patch_size_2.ckpt) and the other with a patch size of 4 [here](https://huggingface.co/tungnd/stormer/resolve/main/stormer_1.40625_patch_size_4.ckpt).

 ## Citation